elizastuglik/MyPortfolio/README.md

 # My Portfolio
-This repository contains all the projects developed so far for my master degree in"[Digital Humanities and Digital Knowledge](https://corsi.unibo.it/2cycle/DigitalHumanitiesKnowledge)" at the Alma Mater University of Bologna.
+This repository contains all the projects developed so far for my master degree in "[Digital Humanities and Digital Knowledge](https://corsi.unibo.it/2cycle/DigitalHumanitiesKnowledge)" at the Alma Mater University of Bologna.

 # Projects:
 |**Project**|**Course**|**Professor(s)**|**Notes**